kindone/text-versioncontrol/README.md

 	normalize():Delta
 	```

-	* **Returns**: a more compact and equivalent delta by removing redundant or effectless operations
+	* **Returns**: a more compact and equivalent delta by removing redundant or effect-less operations
 	* Equivalent to `normalizeDeltas(delta)`

 * take